 What is the correct order of the Harry Potter books?

-Read them in publication order:
+Read the seven main novels in publication order:

 1. Sorcerer’s Stone